About AMS-Affiliated Teacher Education Programs

 Earn a Montessori Credential

-AMS issues Montessori credentials to successful graduates of AMS-affiliated TEPs who hold a BA or BS degree (or higher).
-An associate credential for Infant & Toddler and Early Childhood levels is awarded to those who have completed high school but do not hold a college degree.
+AMS issues Montessori credentials to successful graduates of AMS-affiliated TEPs who hold a bachelor’s degree or higher from a regionally accredited U.S. college/university, or its equivalent.
+An associate credential for Infant & Toddler and Early Childhood levels is awarded to those who have completed high school but do not hold a bachelor’s degree.

 The following credentials are awarded upon graduation from an AMS-affiliated TEP: